Things to do with Kids at Home

 They've watched their favourite morning TV show, finished a whole colouring book and placed the last piece of that 1000 piece puzzle you found in the attic.
 They've even written, directed, costumed, produced and starred in their own touring puppet show (including a sold-out performance in the living room).
 Now what?

 Read on for a list of fun things you can do as a family that will keep growing minds entertained for hours to come over the holiday break.
 We've even included some activities to keep the kiddos occupied while you take that very important Zoom meeting!
 You've got this parents.
 We believe in you.

 Remember to continue practicing safe social distancing and frequent hand washing!

 Crack the Code

 Embark on a learning adventure with Discover Coding!
 This locally founded program helps kids develop essential skills to be successful in an increasingly digital world.
-They make computer coding fun, and are currently offering interactive online classes over the holiday break that encourage curiosity in kids ages 9-14.
+They make computer coding fun!
 Next thing you know, they'll be launching the app of the future and riding around Silicon Valley in a Tesla.

 Become an at-home scientist

 TELUS World of Science - Edmonton has launched a series of virtual tutorials to help you become a mad scientist from the comfort of your own home.
 These awe-inspiring experiments can be done using everyday household items and make for a perfect afternoon activity for little kids and big kids alike.
 Try creating a bouncy egg or writing secret messages in invisible ink.
 Just make sure you use your new-found knowledge for good (insert mad scientist laugh here)!

 Bend it like Beckham